michaelkamprath/bespokeasm/examples/mostek-3870/README.md

 Generally, the mnemonics documented above is replicated in this ISA configuration for **BespokeASM**, However, there are some small modifications to the instructions set syntax:

 * The `LR r,A` and `LR A,r` instructions allow data movement between the accumulator and scratch pad registers `0` through `11` (`$B`).
-However the value `12` (`$C`)can be used for `r` and this represents the scratchpad registers pointed to by the `IS` regsiter.
-The syntax in the various F8 docments is inconcistent on the syntax for how use the `LR` instruction with the indirect `IS` register.
-Given that, this implementation will use the **BespokeASM** syntax for indirect registers.
+However the value `12` (`$C`)can be used for `r` and this represents the scratchpad registers pointed to by the `IS` register.
+The various F8 documents are inconsistent on the syntax for how use the `LR` instruction with the indirect `IS` register.
+Given that, this ISA implementation will use the **BespokeASM** syntax for indirect registers.
 That is, moving data between A and the scratch pad register pointed to by the `IS` register will take the following form:
   * `lr [is],a` : Move data from accumulator `A` to scratch pad register pointed to by register `IS`.
 This results ion bytecode value `$5C`.
   * `lr a,[is]` : Move data from scratch pad register pointed to by register `IS` to accumulator `A` This results ion bytecode value `$4C`.